 1. Remember it’s hard for both of you

-You will probably feel like it is a struggle adjusting to your friend being LGBTQ.
+You will probably feel like it is a struggle to adjust to your friend being LGBTQIA+.
 But remember that they are also struggling, in fact, they are probably struggling more than you.
 They face potential violence, outrage, and danger from religious fanatics because of their identity.

 2. Educate yourself